Happy Birthday, Canada: 10 Shots That Celebrate the True North Strong and Free

 A Teepee or Three

 Elsewhere at the Stampede, Christy Turner snapped this teepee at the Indian village at sunset.
 “This beautiful exhibit helps remind us of the history of Canada’s First Nations,” says Christy.
-Here are 40 more reasons Calgary should be your next vacation spot.
+Here’s a full itinerary of unforgettable things to do in Calgary on your next vacation.

-For many Canadians, July 1 is a time to catch some well-deserved rest and relaxation.
+For many Canadians, Canada Day is an opportunity to catch some well-deserved rest and relaxation.
 Ethan Joiner of Aurora, Ontario, writes, “I captured this photo while camping with my parents in Killbear Provincial Park in June 2016.
 This is typically the time of day when campers gather on the rocks to watch the sunset and share stories.”
-These are the 50 most beautiful parks across Canada.

 For the Birds

 Our fine feathered friends are also in on the Canada Day celebrations!
 Thanks to Sarah Ferguson of Saskatoon for sharing this great photo.
-Don’t miss this gorgeous gallery of Canada’s best bird photography.
+Don’t miss this gorgeous gallery of Canadian bird photography.